our suppliers and service providers who are natural persons (such as self-employed persons);

 the right to request its portability, i.e. that the personal data you have provided to us be returned to you or transferred to the person of your choice, in a structured, commonly used and machine-readable format without hindrance from us and subject to your confidentiality obligations.

-If you have a question or want to exercise the above rights, you may send an email to [email protected] or a letter to Data Privacy, 200 Frimley Business Park, Surrey, GU16 7SR with a scan of your identity card for identification purpose, it being understood that we shall only use such data to verify your identity and shall not retain the scan after completion of the verification.
-When sending us such a scan, please make sure to redact your picture on the scan.
+If you have a question or want to exercise the above rights, you may send an email to [email protected] or a letter to Data Privacy, The WestWorks Building, White City Place, 195 Wood Lane, London, W12 7FQ.
+If you wish to exercise your rights, please provide a copy an identity document, it being understood that we shall only use such data to verify your identity and shall not retain the scan after completion of the verification.
+When sending us a copy of your identity document, please make sure to redact any photographs.

 In any case, you also have the right to file a complaint with the competent data protection authorities, in addition to your rights above.